IRTF-HRPC/drafts/draft-guidelines.md

 Have you considered the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.2 ?
 Does the protocol collect personally derived data?
 Does the protocol generate or process anything that can be, or be tightly correlated with, personally identifiable information?
 Does the protocol utilize data that is personally-derived, i.e. derived from the interaction of a single person, or their device or address?
 Does this protocol generate personally derived data, and if so how will that data be handled?

 Explanation:
 Pseudonymity - the ability to use a persistent identifier not linked to one's offline identity - is an important feature for many end-users, as it allows them different degrees of disguised identity and privacy online.
+This can allow an enabling environment for users to exercise other rights, including freedom of expression and political participation, without fear or direct identification or disrcimination.

 Example:
 While designing a standard that exposes personal data, it is important to consider ways to mitigate the obvious impacts.
 While pseudonyms cannot be simply reverse engineered - some early approaches simply took approaches such as simple hashing of IP addresses, these could then be simply reversed by generating a hash for each potential IP address and comparing it to the pseudonym - limiting the exposure of personal data remains important.

 Pseudonymity means using a pseudonym instead of one's "real" name.
-There are many reasons for users to use pseudonyms, for instance to: hide their gender, protect themselves against harassment, protect their families' privacy, frankly discuss sexuality, or develop a artistic or journalistic persona without repercussions from an employer, (potential) customers, or social surrounding. {{geekfeminism}} The difference between anonymity and pseudonymity is that a pseudonym often is persistent.
+There are many reasons for users to use pseudonyms, for instance to: hide their gender, protect themselves against harassment, protect their families' privacy, frankly discuss sexuality, or develop an artistic or journalistic persona without repercussions from an employer, (potential) customers, or social surrounding. {{geekfeminism}} The difference between anonymity and pseudonymity is that a pseudonym often is persistent.
 "Pseudonymity is strengthened when less personal data can be linked to the pseudonym; when the same pseudonym is used less often and across fewer contexts; and when independently chosen pseudonyms are more frequently used for new actions (making them, from an observer's or attacker's perspective, unlinkable)." {{RFC6973}}

 Impacts:

 - Right to non-discrimination
+- Right to freedom of expression
+- Right to political participation
 - Right to freedom of assembly and association

+### Anonymity

+Question(s): Does your protocol make use of persistent identifiers?
+Can it be done without them?
+Did you have a look at the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.1 of that document?

+Explanation: Anonymity refers to the condition of an identity being unknown or concealed {{RFC4949}}.
+Even though full anonymity is hard to achieve, it is a non-binary concept.
+Making pervasive monitoring and tracking harder is important for many users as well as for the IETF {{RFC7258}}.
+Achieving a higher level of anonymity is an important feature for many end-users, as it allows them different degrees of privacy online.
+Anonymity is an inherent part of the right to freedom of opinion and expression and the right to privacy.
+Avoid adding identifiers, options or configurations that create or might lead to patterns or regularities that are not explicitly required by the protocol.

+If your protocol collects data and distributes it (see {{RFC6235}}), you should anonymize the data, but keep in mind that "anonymizing" data is notoriously hard.
+Do not think that just dropping the last byte of an IP address "anonymizes" data.
+If your protocol allows for identity management, there should be a clear barrier between the identities to ensure that they cannot (easily) be associated with each other.

+Often protocols expose personal data, it is important to consider ways to mitigate the obvious privacy impacts.
+A protocol that uses data that could help identify a sender (items of interest) should be protected from third parties.
+For instance, if one wants to hide the source/destination IP addresses of a packet, the use of IPsec in tunneling mode (e.g., inside a virtual private network) can be helpful to protect from third parties likely to eavesdrop packets exchanged between the tunnel endpoints.

+Example:  An example is DHCP where sending a persistent identifier as the client name was not mandatory but, in practice, done by many implementations, before {{RFC7844}}.

+Impacts:

+- Right to non-discrimination
+- Right to political participation
+- Right to freedom of assembly and association
+- Right to security

 ### Accessibility

 Question(s):
-Is your protocol designed to provide an enabling environment for people who are not able-bodied?
+Is your protocol designed to provide an enabling environment for all?
 Have you looked at the W3C Web Accessibility Initiative for examples and guidance?

 Explanation:
 Sometimes in the design of protocols, websites, web technologies, or web tools, barriers are created that exclude people from using the Web.
 The Internet should be designed to work for all people, whatever their hardware, software, language, culture, location, or physical or mental ability.
 When the Internet technologies meet this goal, it will be accessible to people with a diverse range of hearing, movement, sight, and cognitive ability. {{W3CAccessibility}}